+If you are unable to meet a course requirement due to illness or other serious circumstances, you must provide valid medical or other supporting documentation to the Dean's office as soon as possible and contact your instructor immediately.
+It is the student's responsibility to make alternative arrangements with their instructor once the accommodation has been approved and the instructor has been informed.
+In the event of a missed final exam, a "Recommendation of Special Examination" form must be obtained from the Dean's Office immediately.
 A student requiring academic accommodation due to illness should use the Student Medical Certificate when visiting an off-campus medical facility or request a Records Release Form (located in the Dean's Office) for visits to Student Health Services.
-The form can be found here: https://studentservices.uwo.ca/secure/medical_document.pdf
+You can learn more about the University Policy on Accommodation for Medical Illness here: https://studentservices.uwo.ca/secure/index.cfm